monktastic/blog/pages/dream/consciousness.md

 ---
 layout: page
-title: Consciousness
+title: Consciousness as the ontological primitive
 description:
 ---

 The word "consciousness" is heavily overloaded.
-Here we will outline an experiential process intended to point you toward one useful interpretation.
+Here we will try to outline an experiential process intended to point you toward one very useful interpretation.
 To do so, we will need to use poetic language.
 Ignore the literal meaning of the words here, and allow them to be pointers to your own experience.

 ---

 Silence is the absence of sound.
-Now, pay attention to any particular sound in your environment, and recognize it as the *presence* of sound.
+Now, pay attention to any particular sound in your environment, and recognize it as the presence of sound.
 "A sound" is some particular presence of sound.

-Close your eyes and notice a (relative) absence of light/color.
+Now close your eyes and notice a (relative) absence of light/color.
 Now look at something, and recognize it as the presence of color.

 You can do the same thing with your other senses.
 Compare the presence of a